victronenergy/node-red-contrib-victron/README.md

 5. go to [Releases](https://github.com/victronenergy/node-red-contrib-victron/releases) Page and Draft a new release.

 This package is not publicly available in the npm repository.

+## Miscellaneous

+The original issue tracking the progress can be found on [Venus repository](https://github.com/victronenergy/venus/issues/378).